 We’re undertaking a lot of SEO work and content writing for the website and building up a library of images.

-All of this work will be tied into a big PE launch campaign that will involve the trade press and social media influencers.
+All of this work will be tied into a big launch campaign that will involve the trade press and social media influencers.
 It’s a very big but exciting project!

 We’re very excited to be working with new clients Training Lines, a wonderful online dog training (and cat & Horse training) online store.